JonathanBlood/Electron-Desktop-Notifier/README.md

 ## License

-electron-sample-apps is published under the Apache v2 license.
+Electron Simple Desktop Notifier is published under the Apache v2 license.
 See `LICENSE` for details.